mojics/jikamu/README.md

-Jikamu Simple JS App
+JikamuJS - A very simple JS App
 ======

-Jikamu Simple JS App is built using Coffeescript, and requires jQuery and jQuey.address for the URL Routing.
+JikamuJS will be built using Coffeescript, and requires jQuery and jQuery.address for the URL Routing.

+The main inspiration of this simple application is DavisJS which currently support HTML5 browsers.
+DavisJS is a router application that use HTML5 history.pushState.

+With the help of jQuery.address url routing api, JikamuJS will target not only new browser but also older browsers(I'm talking to you Internet Explorer).